djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 - Indexes speed up data retrieval by reducing the volume of data scanned during query execution.
 - Database queries perform better when optimized with indexes, resulting in faster response times.
 - Reduced data processing leads to more efficient utilization of CPU and memory resources.
-- Complex queries involving sorting, filtering, or joining are handled more effectively when indexes are in place.
+- Complicated queries involving sorting, filtering, or joining are handled more effectively when indexes are in place.
 - Indexes enable databases to handle larger datasets without significant performance degradation.

 ### Drawbacks of Indexing

 - Additional storage space is consumed by index structures, which can grow over time.
 - Write operations, such as inserts, updates, and deletes, may slow down as indexes need to be updated.
-- Indexes require regular maintenance to ensure continued efficiency and prevent fragmentation.
+- Indexes require regular maintenance to make sure continued efficiency and prevent fragmentation.
 - Poorly chosen or excessive indexes can introduce performance bottlenecks instead of benefits.
-- Complex index structures may complicate database design and increase management requirements.
+- Complicated index structures may complicate database design and increase management requirements.

 ### Index Maintenance